Free printable PDF lesson plans, word banks, quizzes and games for EFL/ESL teachers

 FAST FOOD Write an opinion essay to answer this question: "School and college cafeterias should stop serving fast food.
 Do you agree or disagree?"
 Use at least 6 of the 15 words on the left; 2 pages of lined writing paper.

-Level: Intermediate to Advanced Approximate Time: 25 - 30 minutes |
+Level: Intermediate to Advanced Approximate Time: 25 - 30 minutes Download the PDF file by clicking on the green button below!

 2- to 3-Hour Lesson